codeTrolling/Portfolio/README.md

 I will also walk you through my learning process (which language I started with, how I studied, how I evolved etc.)

 ## How to run this website:
+You need to have Node.js installed to run this.

+If you have it installed, go to the project's folder and type ```npm i``` or ```npm install```.
+This should install all the dependencies needed for this app to run.

 This portfolio is created using React.js.
-In order to run it, open up a terminal and go into the folder you have saved this project in and type: ```npm start```
+In order to run it after you have installed all the dependencies, you need to open up a terminal and go into the folder you have saved this project in and type: ```npm start```
 This will run a server at port 3000 and open up your browser.
 Might take a little bit of time.

 Sample: Let's say your path is: C:\codeTrolling\Portfolio